aurelia/aurelia.github.io-old/docs/api/binding/index.md

 * `addedCount: number` - Number of items added to the collection.
 * `index: number` - The position at which the items were added.
+* `key: K` - The key of the Map item that was changed.
+* `object: ` - The observed Set or Map after the change.
+* `oldValue: T` - The value of the Map item prior to the change.
 * `removed: Array` - A collection of items that were removed from the collection.
+* `type: ` - The type of change that has taken place.
+Valid options are &quot;add&quot;, &quot;delete&quot;, and &quot;update&quot;.
+&quot;update&quot; is invalid for Set.
+* `value: T` - The Set value that was either added or removed.

 #### Methods